pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

 will be generated.

 **Note:**
-* The examples shown in this section use command line arguments to pass all inputs to the command.
-To pass sensitive command arguments via prompts instead, just exclude the corresponding option.
-For example,
+* The examples shown in this document use command line arguments to pass all inputs to the command.
+To pass sensitive command arguments via prompts instead, just exclude the corresponding option (as shown in the second command below).

   ```bash
   # Passwords are passed as command line arguments.